LtGrey/SlaytheSpire-RawMapSystem/README.md

 ### 机翻

-A rough map system for a slaughter tower has been implemented that only completes the function of generating maps.
+A rough map system for the SlaytheSpire has been implemented that only completes the function of generating maps.

 The fixed random seed generation method has not been implemented.